Fourth-Quarter Financial Highlights

-Adjusted EBITDA for the fourth quarter of 2018 increased to $240 million, or 21.1% of adjusted net sales, compared to $204 million, or 19.9% of adjusted net sales, for the fourth quarter of 2017 primarily due to higher gross profit margin.
+Adjusted EBITDA for the fourth quarter of 2019 increased to $255 million, or 21.4% of adjusted net sales, compared to $240 million, or 21.1% of adjusted net sales, for the fourth quarter of 2018 due to lower operating expenses.

 Balance Sheet and Cash Flow

-The company expects first-quarter 2019 net sales to increase approximately 6% to 9% from the first quarter of 2018.
-This expectation includes an approximately 150-200 basis point additive impact from the acquisition of Xplore Technologies, and an approximately 100 basis point negative impact from foreign currency translation.
+The company expects first-quarter 2020 net sales to increase approximately 4% to 7% from the first quarter of 2019.
+This expectation includes an approximately 1 percentage point additive impact from acquisitions, and an approximately 1 percentage point negative impact from foreign currency translation.

-Adjusted EBITDA margin is expected to be approximately 21% for the first quarter of 2019.
-Non-GAAP earnings per diluted share are expected to be in the range of $2.75 to $2.95.
+Adjusted EBITDA margin is expected to be approximately 20% for the first quarter of 2020, which includes an approximately $10 million net incremental cost of sales attributable to Section 301 List 4 tariffs and approximately $4 million of additional freight expense related to the coronavirus outbreak.
+Non-GAAP earnings per diluted share are expected to be in the range of $2.90 to $3.10.
 This assumes an adjusted effective tax rate of approximately 16%.

-The company expects full-year 2019 net sales to increase approximately 4% to 7% from 2018.
-This expectation includes an approximately 1 percentage point positive impact from the acquisition of Xplore Technologies, and an approximately 50 basis point negative impact from foreign currency translation.
+The company expects full-year 2020 net sales to increase approximately 4% to 6% from 2019.
+This expectation includes an approximately 30 basis point positive impact from acquisitions, and an approximately 1 percentage point negative impact from foreign currency translation.

 Conference Call Notification

-Zebra (NASDAQ: ZBRA) empowers the front line of business in retail/ecommerce, manufacturing, transportation and logistics, healthcare and other industries to achieve a performance edge.
-With more than 10,000 partners across 100 countries, we deliver industry-tailored, end-to-end solutions that intelligently connect people, assets and data to help our customers make business-critical decisions.
+Zebra (NASDAQ: ZBRA) empowers the front line of business in retail/e-commerce, manufacturing, transportation and logistics, healthcare and other industries to achieve a performance edge.
+With more than 10,000 partners across 100 countries, we deliver industry-tailored, end-to-end solutions that intelligently connect people, assets, and data to help our customers make business-critical decisions.
 Our market-leading solutions elevate the shopping experience, track and manage inventory as well as improve supply chain efficiency and patient care.
-Ranked on Forbes’ list of America’s Best Employers for the last three years, Zebra helps our customers capture their edge.
+In 2019, Zebra ranked #166 on Forbes’ list of the World’s Best Employers, and the company joined the S&P 500 index.
 For more information, visit www.zebra.com or sign up for our news alerts.
-Follow us on LinkedIn, Twitter and Facebook.
+Follow us on our Your Edge Blog along with LinkedIn, Twitter and Facebook.

 This press release contains forward-looking statements, as defined by the Private Securities Litigation Reform Act of 1995, including, without limitation, the statements regarding the company’s outlook.
 Actual results may differ from those expressed or implied in the company’s forward-looking statements.
 These statements represent estimates only as of the date they were made.
 Zebra undertakes no obligation, other than as may be required by law, to publicly update or revise any forward-looking statements, whether as a result of new information, future events, changed circumstances or any other reason after the date of this release.

 These forward-looking statements are based on current expectations, forecasts and assumptions and are subject to the risks and uncertainties inherent in Zebra’s industry, market conditions, general domestic and international economic conditions, and other factors.
 These factors include customer acceptance of Zebra’s hardware and software products and competitors’ product offerings, and the potential effects of technological changes.
 The continued uncertainty over future global economic conditions, the availability of credit and capital markets volatility may have adverse effects on Zebra, its suppliers and its customers.
 In addition, a disruption in our ability to obtain products from vendors as a result of supply chain constraints, natural disasters or other circumstances could restrict sales and negatively affect customer relationships.
+In particular, and as noted in the body of the release, we cannot be certain of the impact that the coronavirus outbreak in China will have on our results of operations.
 Profits and profitability will be affected by Zebra’s ability to control manufacturing and operating costs.
 Because of its debt, interest rates and financial market conditions will also have an impact on results.
 Foreign exchange rates will have an effect on financial results because of the large percentage of our international sales.
 The outcome of litigation in which Zebra may be involved is another factor.
 The success of integrating acquisitions could also affect profitability, reported results and the company’s competitive position in its industry.
 These and other factors could have an adverse effect on Zebra’s sales, gross profit margins and results of operations and increase the volatility of our financial results.
 When used in this release and documents referenced, the words “anticipate,” “believe,” “outlook,” and “expect” and similar expressions, as they relate to the company or its management, are intended to identify such forward-looking statements, but are not the exclusive means of identifying these statements.
 Descriptions of the risks, uncertainties and other factors that could affect the company’s future operations and results can be found in Zebra’s filings with the Securities and Exchange Commission, including the company’s most recent Form 10-K and Form 10-Q .

 Use of Non-GAAP Financial Information